What do you need to know to be a great PT?

 You will also need to learn about other lifestyle changes that may be needed to support the training and nutrition.
 That may include sleep and stress management which will impact on the body's physical responses.
 These factors show how personal training is about a much more holistic approach than just exercise as has traditionally been the case.

-Behaviour change coaching
+Behaviour change coaching for PTs

 Next is arguably the most important element of your education as a PT.
 Whilst knowing WHAT to do is obviously crucial, HOW you actually implement it is key.
 Or more specifically, how you help your clients to implement it.
 We're talking about here is behaviour change.
 Simply instructing people to do what you tell them is a highly ineffective approach, as many PTs have found to their frustration!